Investing in Battery Technology

 How to invest in battery technology

-- Investing in electric vehicle stocks: by buying into stocks such as Tesla, Nio, Xpeng and other related EV stocks, the investor gets direct exposure to the rise of the EV industry.
+- Investing in electric vehicle stocks: By buying stocks in companies that manufacture electric vehicles, the investor gets direct exposure to the rise of the EV industry.

 - Invest in battery technology through EV battery stocks: by investing in companies that are producers of EV batteries, the investor gets direct exposure to the battery technology needed for the EV industry.

-- Investing in mining companies: Investing in mining companies that extract the metals needed for EV battery production, however these are however often listed in China and privately owned, making it difficult to invest in battery technology.
+- Investing in mining companies: Investing in mining companies that extract the metals needed for EV battery production.

-- Invest in battery technology via derviatives of metals prices: For some of the metals needed for EV batteries, such as lithium, there are future contracts traded on global exchanges, providing the investor an opportunity to speculate in a rising price for the metal.
+- Invest in battery technology through derivatives on metal prices: For some of the metals needed for EV batteries, such as lithium, futures contracts are traded on global exchanges, which gives the investor an opportunity to speculate on a rising price for the metal.

-- Invest in battery technology through green tech funds: provides a broad exposure to green technology stocks.
+- Invest in battery technology through green tech funds: provides broad exposure to green technology stocks.

 Why make a battery investment with AuAg funds?